Persecution of Muslims: Southern Italy

 The island of Sicily was conquered by the Aghlabids in the 10th century after over a century of conflict, with the Byzantine Empire losing its final stronghold in 965.
 The Normans conquered the last Arab Muslim stronghold by 1091.
-Subsequently, taxes were imposed on the Muslim minority called the jizya (locally spelled gisia) which was a continuation of the jizya imposed on non-Muslims in Sicily, by Muslim rulers in the 11th century, before the Norman conquest.
+Subsequently, just as Muslims had previously imposed the jizya tax on the non-Muslims of Sicily, the new rulers continued the practice and imposed the same tax now on the Muslims (locally spelled gisia).
 Another tax on levied them for a time was the augustale.
 Muslim rebellion broke out during the reign of Tancred as King of Sicily.
 Lombard pogroms against Muslims started in the 1160s.
 Muslim and Christian communities in Sicily became increasingly geographically separated.
 The island's Muslim communities were mainly isolated beyond an internal frontier which divided the south-western half of the island from the Christian north-east.
-Sicilian Muslims, a subject population, were dependent on royal protection.
+Sicilian Muslims were dependent on royal protection.
 When King William the Good died in 1189, this royal protection was lifted, and the door was opened for widespread attacks against the island's Muslims.
-Toleration of Muslims ended with increasing Hohenstaufen control.
-Many oppressive measures, passed by Frederick II, were introduced in order to please the Popes who could not tolerate Islam being practised in Christendom: the result was in a rebellion of Sicily's Muslims.
+Tolerance towards Muslims ended with increasing Hohenstaufen control.
+Many oppressive measures, passed by Frederick II, were introduced in order to please the Popes to stop Islam from being practised in Christendom: the result was in a rebellion of Sicily's Muslims.
 This triggered organized and systematic reprisals which marked the final chapter of Islam in Sicily.
 The rebellion abated, but direct papal pressure induced Frederick to mass transfer all his Muslim subjects deep into the Italian hinterland.
 In 1224, Frederick II expelled all Muslims from the island transferring many to Lucera (Lugêrah, as it was known in Arabic) over the next two decades.
 In this controlled environment they could not challenge royal authority and they benefited the crown in taxes and military service.
 Their numbers eventually reached between 15,000 and 20,000, leading Lucera to be called Lucaera Saracenorum because it represented the last stronghold of Islamic presence in Italy.
 During peacetime, Muslims in Lucera were predominantly farmers.
 They grew durum wheat, barley, legumes, grapes, and other fruits.
 Muslims also kept bees for honey.
 The Muslim settlement of Lucera was destroyed by Charles II of Naples with backing from the papacy.
 The Muslims were either massacred, forcibly converted, enslaved, or exiled.
 Their abandoned mosques were demolished, and churches were usually built in their place.
 The Lucera Cathedral was built on the site of a mosque which was destroyed.
 The mosque was the last one still functioning in medieval Italy by that time.
 Some were exiled, with many finding asylum in Albania across the Adriatic Sea.
 Islam was no longer a major presence in the island by the 14th century.